Our Printable Keto Food List is Here & Includes Over 90 Versatile + Low-Carb Ingredients!

 Have you cleared your space of all the non-keto temptations that could throw a wrench in your fat-fueled journey?
 If so, now it’s time to fill it back up with all the low-carb foods allowed on keto.
-We’ve made this easy with our free printable keto food list!
-From baking supplies to meal components to snacks, we’ve got you covered with the getting started essentials for keto.
+We’ve made it easy with our free printable keto food list!
+From baking supplies to simple meal components to snacks, we’ve got you covered with the getting-started essentials for keto.

 Take our list with you when shopping:

-Download our printable keto shopping list to stash away in your planner or purse pocket for your next shopping trip!
+Download our printable keto food list to stash away in your planner or purse pocket for your next shopping trip!

 While many dairy items are keto-friendly, be sure to specifically watch carb counts on yogurt and choose something from our list of the best keto yogurts to buy.
-Try not to go overboard with dairy items as this causes many to stall with their weight loss.
+But if you can, try not to go too overboard with dairy items in general as this can cause some to stall with their weight loss.

-Hip Tip: Kerrygold can be found for a steal at Sam’s Club and Costco.
+Hip Tip: Kerrygold can be found for a steal at Sam’s Club and Costco as well.
 Check out these other low-carb finds you can score at warehouse stores!